tmickleydoyle/agentic-coding-rl/README.md

 executable-task set, applied to a strong base model** — the recipe Cursor used for Composer.
 This repo builds that environment from the bottom up, one provable rung at a time.

-This repo is standalone.
-It reuses data from the sibling `opencode-language-model` repo / the `easystore` drive only as a data source; it shares no code.

 ## The model-agnostic core (built once, reused at every rung)

 - `acrl/tasks/` — assemble executable coding tasks `{prompt, files, test command, pass criteria}`.